 According to the District's 2015 UWMP the 2015 service area population was approximately 32,375.
-The District's 2015 UWMP utilized varying annual growth rates and projected a 2035 population of 70,161.
-For the purpose of this master plan, District staff chose to utilize a set growth rate of 3.0 percent, which results in a 2035 population of 58,473.
+The District's 2015 UWMP used varying annual growth rates and projected a 2035 population of 70,161.
+For the purpose of this master plan, District staff used a set annual population growth rate of 3.0 percent.
+This resulted in a 2035 population of 58,473.
 Assuming 3.0 percent growth, the District service area is not expected to reach the UWMP 2035 population until the year 2041.

 Based on the land use estimated in this master plan, there is a population capacity of approximately 83,300 people, which is discussed in detail in Chapter 5.
 Based on an annual growth rate of 3.0 percent, the District service area will not reach the buildout population until the year 2047.
-The District's historical and projected population estimates are summarized on Table 2.4.
+The District's historical and projected population estimates are summarized on Table 2.5.